yasutakekazu/diaper/README.md

 A boolean specifying if the sheet can be dragged on the content.
 Defaults to true.
 The header is always draggable.

+**`headerOverlaysContent` - optional**

+Boolean.
+For scrollable sheets, if set to true, the content will scroll behind the header.
+I.e. the scrollable region takes up the full height of the dialog.
+A background blur is applied to the header.
+Defaults to false.

 **`onClose()` - optional**

 A function to run when the sheet has completely closed, i.e. the close transition has completed.